 1.3.
 The Environment During Propagation¶

-object and its constituent members is updated to the current state and time automatically during the numerical propagation.
+Each Body object and its constituent members is updated to the current state and time automatically during the numerical propagation.
 We stress that only those models that are relevant for a given propagation are updated every time step (this is handled automatically, without user intervention).
 Some time-dependent properties of the body are set in the environment models themselves.
-Others are updated and stored directly in the Body
+Others are updated and stored directly in the Body object.
+Below is a full list of (possibly) time varying environment models, and how to retrieve them from a Body object during propagation.

 The current translational state